Lorcaserin: Side effects

 There had been concern that lorcaserin could cause cardiac valvulopathy based upon the reports of subjects taking the drug in Phase 2 trials.
 However, a 2016 Phase 3 clinical trial found no statistically significant differences in valvulopathy rates compared to control, being 2.4% for the drug subjects and 2.0% for controls, and concluded that the drug was safe for the target population although more long-term data was needed.

-In January 2020, a drug safety communication from the US Food and Drug Administration (FDA) stated that a clinical trial demonstrated a possible increased risk of cancer for those taking lorcaserin.
-The FDA approval of lorcaserin required the manufacturer to conduct a randomized, double-blind, placebo-controlled clinical trial to evaluate the risk of heart-related problems.
+FDA required a post-marketing cardiovascular safety trial as a condition of lorcaserin's approval (a requirement for all weight management drugs since the withdrawal of sibutramine in 2010 due to cardiovascular harm).
+The CAMELLIA-TIMI 61 trial was conducted for this purpose, and it showed no difference in rates of major adverse cardiovascular events ("MACE+", a composite of "cardiovascular death, myocardial infarction, stroke, hospitalization for unstable angina, heart failure, or any coronary revascularization") between lorcaserin and placebo.
+However secondary analysis of CAMELLIA-TIMI 61 by FDA showed a likely higher cancer risk in those taking lorcaserin.
 The trial was conducted in approximately 12,000 participants over five years and more patients taking lorcaserin were diagnosed with cancer compared to patients taking placebo.
+CAMELLIA-TIMI 61 was powered to detect differences in MACE, but was not adequately powered to detect differences in cancer rates over the five-year study period.

 In February 2020, the FDA requested that the manufacturer of lorcaserin voluntarily withdraw the drug from the US market because a safety clinical trial showed an increased occurrence of cancer.
 The drug manufacturer, Eisai, voluntarily withdrew the drug.

-Mechanism of action
+Overdose

+Lorcaserin can produce hallucinogenic effects and other side effects with overdose.
+This can occur with single doses that are only 2- to 6-fold the usual single therapeutic dose.
+The effects are thought to be serotonergic psychedelic effects and are believed to be mediated by activation of the serotonin 5-HT2A receptor.

+Pharmacology

+Pharmacodynamics

 Lorcaserin is a selective 5-HT2C receptor agonist, and in vitro testing of the drug showed reasonable selectivity for 5-HT2C over other related targets.
 5-HT2C receptors are located almost exclusively in the brain, and can be found in the choroid plexus, cortex, hippocampus, cerebellum, amygdala, thalamus, and hypothalamus.
 The activation of 5-HT2C receptors in the hypothalamus is supposed to activate proopiomelanocortin (POMC) production and consequently promote weight loss through satiety.
 This hypothesis is supported by clinical trials and other studies.
-While it is generally thought that 5-HT2C receptors help to regulate appetite as well as mood, and endocrine secretion, the exact mechanism of appetite regulation was not known s of 2005.
+While it is generally thought that 5-HT2C receptors help to regulate appetite as well as mood, and endocrine secretion, the exact mechanism of appetite regulation was not known as of 2005.
 Lorcaserin has shown 100x selectivity for 5-HT2C versus the closely related 5-HT2B receptor, and 17x selectivity over the 5-HT2A receptor.

+Pharmacokinetics

+The elimination half-life of lorcaserin is approximately 11 to 12 hours.

+Chemistry

+Lorcaserin is a substituted 3-benzazepine derivative.
+The chemical structure of lorcaserin is similar to that of para-chloroamphetamine (PCA).
+It is also similar to that of 7-AB.